 First thing’s first, I read that there was an original presets list so I found it before I even got started.
 The PSA-1 can be a little different to dial in so I can’t stress enough that you go get the original 30+ presets because they really provide a lot of excellent reference points and quick one click zips for any genre or style of playing.

 The versatility of the original unit made it a must have for many studios and the sim is again, no different.
 The PSA does almost any genre convincingly without a lot of tweaking as long as you have the presets.
 Great cleans, amazing crunch rock tones, metal of any variety and everything in between.
 There’s really just no other piece of gear that did what the PSA-1 does as well.
-I am really glad to have found an effective plugin version.

 The controls do involve a bit of a learning curve.
 The presets give you a really good idea of what the controls have for value and how they impact the tone.
 A knob to watch is the “crunch” knob because it’s not as much of a crunch as it adds saturation and weight to the tone.
+The buzz can also create some issues in the low end if turned up too high.

 Being that it’s just a preamp, you can decide to add a power amp, tube or warming type plugin right after the PSA in your signal channel for more warmth.
 We had a lot of luck with the freeware Ignite TPA-1 when it comes to all preamp type plugins.
 It’s free and great at adding some warmth to things.
+Just be sure to turn off the internal cabinet before adding a power amp or impulse loader.

 The PSA-1 has it’s own impulse built in.
 The main impulse can be shaped and/or rolled off as much as you like with onboard controls but you can also use a cab loader and your own IRs in the chain if you roll off the onboard cab.
 I spent hours trying impulses with the PSA and I had no issue finding impulses that matched up well for all the different uses I threw at it.
+To turn it off, use the roll-off feature but the cabinet type controls can also help to add new sounds to impulse responses so feel free to play around with it.

 The PSA factory presets we mentioned have a few amazing bass amp settings.
 You can also sculpt your own very easily.
 It’s going to go on our list for best bass amp sims as well.
 Bass players, jump on this one.
+Distorted, driven, clean, compressed, whatever your style as a bass player, you will probably find something in here that you enjoy.

 UPS / DOWNS: